Addepar/ember-charts/CONTRIBUTING.md

 ## Writing Code in Ember Charts

-Ember-charts is written in [CoffeeScript](http://coffeescript.org/) and compiled into JavaScript using [Grunt](http://gruntjs.com/).
+Ember Charts uses newer/non-portable JavaScript features, such as ECMAScript 6 modules.
+It is compiled into older/portable JavaScript using [Grunt](http://gruntjs.com/).
 Contributing to ember-charts requires that you have grunt and NPM (for pulling in dependencies) locally installed.

+The folder structure of ember-charts is as follows:

+- The `ember-charts/addon` folder contains almost all the source code for the ES6 modules making up the ember-charts project itself.
+- The `ember-charts/app` folder contains very thin wrappers around the modules in the `addon` folder, used as part of the unit test executor.
-The `src` folder contains all the source code for the ember-charts project itself.
-The `app` folder contains the sample app and documentation, and should be updated whenever changes will add functionality, modify or remove existing functionality, or change public APIs.
-The `dist` folder contains the compiled ember-charts code and should not be directly modified but instead generated using `grunt dist`.
+- The `ember-charts/tests` folder contains the tests, and the example application (within `ember-charts/tests/dummy`).
+- The `ember-charts/dist` folder contains the compiled globals-based version of the code in `ember-charts/addon`.
+It should not be directly modified but instead generated using `grunt dist`.

 ## Pull requests